-present contest.
-Every legitimate political organization stands with us on equal grounds In that respect.
-We despise the tricks of the shysters, defamers, mud-throwers, lie-makers and character assassins, but their libels are usually too vile to notice by way of reply.
-Every voting citizen of this State is perfectly free to cast his ballot as he pleases, and we have no counsel to give on this subject but that no one should yield his right of franchise to the dictation of another, no matter who or what he may be or pretend, nor bar. tor it for maney, place or power, or sulfer himself to be swayed from the path of rectitude by the wiles of the malign. er, the threats of the blusterer, the bribes of the corruptionist, or the influence of any kind of force or compulsion.
-Cast your ballots, friends, as dentials, they should be left alone, for true charity's sake.
-THE KNOW-NOTHINGS OF OLD.
+Every legitimate political organiza. tion stands with us on equal grounds in that respect.
+We despise the tricks of the shysters, defamers, mud-throwers, lle-makers and character assassins, but their libels are usually too vile to notice by way of reply.

+Every voting citizen of this State is perfectly free to cast his ballot as he pleases, and we have ho counsel to give on this subject but that no one should yield his right of franchise to the dictation of another, no matter who or what he may be or oretend, nor bar. ter it for money, place or power, or suffer himself to be swayed from the path of rectitude by the wiles of the malign. er, the threats of the blusterer, the bribes of the corruptionist, or the infuence of any kind of force or comsulsion.
+Cast your ballets, friends, as As already remarked, the party was